-The Stanford Woods Institute for the Environment is a research unit that encourages interdisciplinary and solutions-oriented approaches to important environmental problems.
+The Stanford Woods Institute for the Environment is a research unit within the Stanford Doerr School of Sustainability.
+The Woods Institute encourages interdisciplinary and solutions-oriented approaches to important environmental problems.
 More than 150 Stanford faculty members, representing all seven of Stanford’s schools, are affiliates.
 The institute pursues its objectives through seed funding, hosting interdisciplinary centers, organizing convenings, and leadership training.

-- A demonstrated interest in systems-level approaches to understanding or addressing particular examples of contamination
+- A demonstrated interest in interdisciplinary, systems-level approaches

 - Contact information for 3 references